PaulDuvall/owasp_llm_top10/src/llm01_prompt_injection/linkedin_post.md

 # Detecting Prompt Injection in AI Apps: My Approach

-I've spent a lot of time working in DevOps and security, and lately I've been experimenting with Large Language Models (LLMs).
-One of the biggest risks I've seen is prompt injection—where someone tricks the model into doing something you didn't intend, or leaking information it shouldn't.

-This isn't just theory.
-I've run hands-on tests and found real vulnerabilities in LLM-powered apps.
-Here’s what I’ve learned:
+According to OWASP, prompt injection is one of the top vulnerabilities affecting LLMs—models can be tricked into leaking info or doing things you didn’t intend.
+This isn’t just theory: I’ve run hands-on tests and seen real vulnerabilities.

+A few takeaways:
-- Prompt injection is a real risk.
-LLMs can respond to crafted prompts in ways that could expose sensitive data or bypass controls.
+- Prompt injection is real and testable.
+LLMs can be probed with crafted prompts to expose weaknesses.
-- You can test for it.
-There are open source tools out there, but I ended up building my own framework after running into limitations with others.
+- I tried open source tools, but hit practical issues—so I built my own framework.
+(Your mileage may vary.)
-- The OWASP LLM Top 10 is a useful guide.
-It helps keep the focus on practical, real-world risks—not just hypothetical ones.
+- The OWASP LLM Top 10 keeps me focused on real-world risks.

-In my latest write-up, I share:
-- Examples of prompt injection attacks
-- How I automate detection as part of my workflow
-- Why it’s important to make security testing a routine part of building with AI

-If you’re working with LLMs, try running some tests yourself.
-Don’t wait for a security incident to start thinking about these issues.
-If you’re interested in the details or want to see the beginnings of an open source framework I am building, check out the guide and repo:
+My workflow automates detection, generates reports (Markdown, HTML, JSON), and makes it easy to review findings.
+Right now, the focus is prompt injection, but I plan to cover more LLM risks soon.

+If you’re building with LLMs, try testing for prompt injection early.
+Security works best when you automatically build it into the AI lifecycle.

+Details and code here:
 [https://github.com/PaulDuvall/owasp_llm_top10](https://github.com/PaulDuvall/owasp_llm_top10)

 #AI #Security #OWASP #PromptInjection #DevSecOps #LLM #MachineLearning #CloudSecurity